 Praia de Sao Mateus, Graciosa Island

 As Praia de Sao Mateus is the only sandy beach on Graciosa Island, it is often referred to across Graciosa simply as ‘praia’.
-Surrounded by a traditional and charming village, the beach has great water conditions and excellent facilities on the beachfront.
-The clear waters are also great for exploring and the underwater world is full of life for divers to discover.
+It is surrounded by a traditional and charming village.
+The beach has great water conditions and excellent facilities on the shore.
+The clear waters are also great for exploring.
+The underwater world is full of life for divers to discover.

 Praia do Barro Vermelho, Graciosa Island

-Graciosa Island is home to the only red sand beach within the Azores and whilst the sand strip is incredibly small, it is unique.
+Graciosa Island is home to the only red sand beach within the Azores.
+While the sand strip is incredibly small, it is unique.
 This beach is one of the main bathing areas on Graciosa Island made up of natural pools with concrete walkways to access to ocean.
-Here you will find great facilities to enjoy a day by the ocean including a picnic area and a local bar to grab a refreshing drink in the hot sun.
+You will find great facilities to enjoy a day by the ocean including a picnic area and a local bar to grab a refreshing drink in the hot sun.
 Close by there is also a charming black and white striped lighthouse.